-What NOT to Pack in Your Carry-On Bag
+What NOT to Pack in Your Carry-On Bag: What is Not Allowed on a Plane (2024)

 Note: This post is written referencing TSA rules for travel from airports in the USA.
 Some countries may have different rules, so if you’re flying from an airport in another country, please look up the rules for the authority in that country.

-All liquids must be in containers that are no bigger than 3.4 ounces or 100ml, and all containers must fit in a clear, one quart sized zip top plastic bag.
 You are not allowed to use a bigger bag for your liquids.
 Containers that are bigger than 3.4 ounces (100ml) are not allowed even if they aren’t full.
+So you are not allowed to bring a full size bottle of shampoo, no matter how close to empty it might be.

 Please note that some posts contain links that earn me a small commission at no extra cost to you.